 The theater operated only until 1936 and moved to Union NJ with the man that purchased the theater from Hollingswood.

-Location of First Non-Backyard Drive-In Cinema
+First Non-Backyard Drive-In Cinemas:

 The Automobile Movie Theater Moved here in 1936.